Internal Medicine at the Animal Hospital Specialty Center

 An internist is NOT a replacement for your regular veterinarian, but a power complement that works closely with your pet’s family doctor to ensure that they receive the absolute best medical care that is available today.

 AHSC’s department of internal medicine is lead by Dr. Steffen Sum.
-His training included extensive work in urology, diagnostic services, hemodialysis, infectious disease, advanced imaging and endoscopy.
+His focus includes extensive work and ongoing training in urology, diagnostic services, hemodialysis, infectious disease, advanced imaging and endoscopy.
 Follow the links above to learn more about some of the latest techniques and procedures that are now available to help your pet.